RangerMauve/mqtt-regex/README.md

 	getParams: function(results){
 		// Processes results from RegExp.prototype.exec
-		// Returns an object containing the values for each param }
+		// Returns an object containing the values for each param },
+	exec: function(topic){
+		// Performs regex.exec on topic
+		// If there was a match, parses parameters and returns result }
 }
 ```